NativeScript/functional-tests-core/docs/settings.md

 ### Settings in config files

-For each test run you can specify settings in config files.
+For each test run you can specify mobileSettings in config files.

 #### Short example:
 ```